wombleton/gitlaw-nz/acts/I/Intelligence and Security Committee Act 1996.md

 ##### 20 Offences

-*   (1) No person who is, or has at any time been, a person assisting the Committee by virtue of an appointment under [section 13(7)][15] or a person appearing before the Committee in any capacity, shall, either directly or indirectly, except in the performance of that person's functions or duties under this Act, or in the exercise of that person's powers under this Act, or with the written authority of the Committee or its chairperson,---
+*   (1) No person who is, or has at any time been, a person assisting the Committee by virtue of an appointment under [section 13(7)][16] or a person appearing before the Committee in any capacity, shall, either directly or indirectly, except in the performance of that person's functions or duties under this Act, or in the exercise of that person's powers under this Act, or with the written authority of the Committee or its chairperson,---

     *   (a) make a record of, or disclose to any person, any information acquired by the person assisting the Committee in his or her capacity as a person assisting the Committee or acquired by the person appearing before the Committee by virtue of that person's appearance before the Committee; or

     *   (b) make use of any such information.

-    (2) Every person commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $10,000 or to both who acts in contravention of [section 19][22] or subsection (1).
+    (2) Every person commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $10,000 or to both who acts in contravention of [section 19][23] or subsection (1).

     (3) No prosecution for an offence against this section shall be commenced except with the leave of the Attorney-General.

-    (4) _Amendment(s) incorporated in the [Act(s)][31]._
+    (4) _Amendment(s) incorporated in the [Act(s)][46]._

-    Section 20(2): amended, on 1 July 2013, by [section 413][32] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 20(2): amended, on 1 July 2013, by [section 413][47] of the Criminal Procedure Act 2011 (2011 No 81).

+#### Periodic reviews

+*   Heading: inserted, on 26 September 2013, by [section 9][48] of the Intelligence and Security Committee Amendment Act 2013 (2013 No 59).

+##### 21 Requirement to hold periodic reviews

+*   A review of the intelligence and security agencies, the legislation governing them, and their oversight legislation must, in accordance with the terms of reference specified under [section 22(3)(a)][27], be---

+    *   (a) commenced before 30 June 2015; and

+    *   (b) afterwards, held at intervals not shorter than 5 years and not longer than 7 years.

+    Section 21: inserted, on 26 September 2013, by [section 9][48] of the Intelligence and Security Committee Amendment Act 2013 (2013 No 59).

+##### 22 Appointment of reviewers and related matters

+*   (1) A review under [section 21][26] must be conducted by 2 persons (_reviewers_) appointed by the Attorney-General.

+    (2) The reviewers appointed under subsection (1) must have an appropriate security clearance.

+    (3) The Attorney-General must also specify---

+    *   (a) the terms of reference for the review, which may include any matter relevant to the functions, effectiveness, and efficiency of the intelligence and security agencies and their contribution to national security; and

+    *   (b) any matters that he or she considers that the reviewers should take into account in determining how to conduct the review; and

+    *   (c) the date by which the review is to be concluded.

+    (4) Before doing anything under this section, the Attorney-General must consult the Committee.

+    (5) The persons appointed as reviewers, the terms of reference of the review, any matters specified in relation to the conduct of the review, and the date by which the review must be concluded must be notified in the _Gazette_ as soon as practicable after the appointment of the reviewers.

+    Section 22: inserted, on 26 September 2013, by [section 9][48] of the Intelligence and Security Committee Amendment Act 2013 (2013 No 59).

+##### 23 Provision of information

+*   To assist the reviewers to conduct their review,---

+    *   (a) the reviewers may ask the chief executive of an intelligence and security agency and the Inspector-General of Intelligence and Security to provide information; and

+    *   (b) the chief executive of an intelligence and security agency or the Inspector-General of Intelligence and Security may provide information to the reviewers, whether in response to a request under paragraph (a) or on his or her own initiative.

+    Section 23: inserted, on 26 September 2013, by [section 9][48] of the Intelligence and Security Committee Amendment Act 2013 (2013 No 59).

+##### 24 Report of reviewers

+*   (1) After completing a review, the reviewers must prepare a report containing the results of their review.

+    (2) The report must be provided to the Committee by the date specified for the completion of the review.

+    (3) After the Committee has considered the report, the Committee must present the report to the House of Representatives.

+    (4) For the purposes of subsection (3), [section 18][22] applies, with all necessary modifications, as if the report had been prepared by the Committee.

+    Section 24: inserted, on 26 September 2013, by [section 9][48] of the Intelligence and Security Committee Amendment Act 2013 (2013 No 59).

+##### 25 Remuneration of reviewers

+*   (1) A reviewer is entitled---

+    *   (a) to receive remuneration not within paragraph (b) for services as a reviewer at a rate and of a kind determined by the Attorney-General in accordance with the fees framework; and

+    *   (b) in accordance with the fees framework, to be reimbursed for actual and reasonable travelling and other expenses incurred in carrying out his or her office as a reviewer.

+    (2) For the purposes of subsection (1), _fees framework_ means the framework determined by the Government from time to time for the classification and remuneration of statutory and other bodies in which the Crown has an interest.

+    Section 25: inserted, on 26 September 2013, by [section 9][48] of the Intelligence and Security Committee Amendment Act 2013 (2013 No 59).

+##### 26 Provision of administrative and other support

+*   (1) The Ministry of Justice is responsible for providing to the reviewers the administrative, secretarial, and other support necessary for the reviewers to conduct their review effectively and efficiently.

+    (2) A person providing administrative, secretarial, or other support under subsection (1) must have an appropriate security clearance.

+    Section 26: inserted, on 26 September 2013, by [section 9][48] of the Intelligence and Security Committee Amendment Act 2013 (2013 No 59).

+##### 27 Reviewers to determine own procedure

+*   The reviewers may determine their own procedure subject to any matters specified under [section 22(3)(b)][27].

+    Section 27: inserted, on 26 September 2013, by [section 9][48] of the Intelligence and Security Committee Amendment Act 2013 (2013 No 59).

 ####